David Green is the Vicar of St Mary’s, West Malling and the Rector of St Michael’s, Offham.

 Before training for ordained ministry, David worked as a New Media Manager within the publishing industry in London.
 He trained for ordination at Ridley Hall in Cambridge and was ordained in 2008.
 David holds a BA in Biblical Studies from the University of Sheffield, a Post-graduate Diploma in Ordained Ministry from Canterbury Christ-Church and an MA in Pastoral Theology from his time at Ridley Hall.

 This is his first parish at Incumbent-level status.
 Prior to this posting, he was the Curate at St Philip & St James in Walderslade.
 He began his ministry here in September 2011.
-Having served for six years as ‘Priest-in-Charge’, David was made Vicar and Rector in February 2018.
+Having served for six years as ‘Priest-in-Charge’, David was made Vicar in February 2018.

 You can also follow David on Twitter.